By using this site, you agree to the Privacy Policy and Terms of Use.

 People want to build quantum computers because they would be so much faster than our current ones, which might look like an arthritic snail next to Usain Bolt once the field really gets going.

-For perspective, last year, Google said its quantum chip Willow had managed to do a calculation in minutes which would take the world’s best conventional supercomputer 10 septillion years to complete.
+For perspective, last year, Google said its quantum chip Willow had managed to do a calculation in minutes which would take the world’s best conventional supercomputer 10 septillion years (that’s one followed by 24 zeroes) to complete.

-Given that is ‘vastly’ longer than the universe has even existed, your basic processior wouldn’t ever come close to solving it before Earth got swallowed up by the Sun dying.
+Given that this is longer than the universe has even existed, your basic processor wouldn’t ever come close to solving it before Earth got swallowed up by the Sun dying.

-The new research was published in Nature, which told how it’s thought to be the first time logical gates were ‘teleported’, even though data has previously been ‘teleported’ without moving qubits (quantum bits).
+This is thought to be the first time logical gates were ‘teleported’, even though data has previously been ‘teleported’ without moving qubits.

 Get in touch with our news team by emailing us at [email protected].